NBA Rumors: Suns Could Offer Dario Saric, Tyler Johnson, And Draft Pick For Julius Randle, Per ‘Fansided’

 Randle would boost the Suns’ performance, especially on the offensive end of the floor, giving them a big man who could space the floor and make plays for his teammates.
 Though his number has gone down compared to the previous season, Randle still managed to post impressive numbers in the 2019-20 NBA season.
 In 35 games he played, the 25-year-old power forward is averaging 18.7 points, 9.1 rebounds, and 3.3 assist while shooting 45.4 percent from the field and 28.8 percent from beyond the arc.

-Meanwhile, the potential deal would allow the Knicks to open up more salary cap space while acquiring a future first-round pick that could help them speed up the rebuilding process.
+Meanwhile, the potential deal would allow the Knicks to open up more salary-cap space while acquiring a future first-round pick that could help them speed up the rebuilding process.
 Instead of letting them walk away in the 2020 NBA free agency without getting anything in return, Norman suggested that the Knicks could use the expiring contracts of Saric and Johnson to get more future draft assets before the 2020 February NBA trade deadline.